 Flowers, cool breeze, butterflies, more flowers, and for the unlucky: seasonal allergies!
-Spring is here and that means food is changing.
-Gone are the heavy stews that kept us warm through winter and fresh salads start to slowly creep in.
+Gone are the heavy stews that keep us warm through winter and fresh salads start to slowly creep in.

 Even though the thought of Spring usually brings to mind fields of flowers and green shoots, the amount of fruit and vegetables available is not a lot.
 Flowers haven’t yet turned to fruit and most of those green shoots are not yet ready to be picked, but there are some interesting things around.